 Complete the workbook function in the editor below.

 workbook has the following parameter(s):

-k: an integer that denotes the maximum number of problems per page
+int k: the maximum number of problems per page

 The first line contains two integers and , the number of chapters and the maximum number of problems per page.